Leaves of Absence - UTDBP3054

 All accumulated paid leave entitlements must be exhausted before granting such leaves, with the additional provision that sick leave must be granted only in those cases where the employee is eligible to take sick leave.

-A second consecutive year of leave should not be requested except in unusual circumstances such as military service, reasons of health, continued graduate study, and public service or other activity that reflects credit on the institution and enhances an individual's ability to make subsequent contributions to the institution.
+A second consecutive year of leave should not be granted except in unusual circumstances such as military service, reasons of health, continued graduate study, and public service or other activity that reflects credit on the institution and enhances an individual's ability to make subsequent contributions to the institution.
+In addition to the department or unit head approval, the appropriate Vice President must approve a second year request.

-After a return to active duty of one year or more, the leave-of-absence privilege will again be available, subject to the conditions above.
+After a return to active duty of one year or more, the leave-of-absence privilege will again be available, subject to the eligibility requirements.

 Paid Military Leave